R. K. Narayan: Critical reception

-Narayan first broke through with the help of Graham Greene who, upon reading Swaminathan and Tate, took it upon himself to work as Narayan's agent for the book.
+Narayan first broke through with the help of Graham Greene who, upon reading Swami, the Tate, took it upon himself to work as Narayan's agent for the book.
 He was also significant in changing the title to the more appropriate Swami and Friends, and in finding publishers for Narayan's next few books.
 While Narayan's early works were not commercial successes, other authors of the time began to notice him.

 Somerset Maugham, on a trip to Mysore in 1938, had asked to meet Narayan, but not enough people had heard of him to actually effect the meeting.
 Maugham subsequently read Narayan's The Dark Room, and wrote to him expressing his admiration.
 Another contemporary writer who took a liking to Narayan's early works was E. M. Forster, an author who shared his dry and humorous narrative, so much so that Narayan was labeled the "South Indian E. M. Forster" by critics.
 Despite his popularity with the reading public and fellow writers, Narayan's work has not received the same amount of critical exploration accorded to other writers of his stature.

 Narayan's success in the United States came a little later, when Michigan State University Press started publishing his books.
 His first visit to the country was on a fellowship from the Rockefeller Foundation, and he lectured at various universities including Michigan State University and the University of California, Berkeley.
 Around this time, John Updike noticed his work and compared Narayan to Charles Dickens.
 In a review of Narayan's works published in The New Yorker, Updike called him a writer of a vanishing breed—the writer as a citizen; one who identifies completely with his subjects and with a belief in the significance of humanity.

 Having published many novels, essays and short stories, Narayan is credited with bringing Indian writing to the rest of the world.
 While he has been regarded as one of India's greatest writers of the twentieth century, critics have also described his writings with adjectives such as charming, harmless and benign.
+The Financial Expert was hailed as one of the most original works of 1951 and Sahitya Academy Award winner The Guide was adapted for the film (winning a Filmfare Award for Best Film) and for Broadway.

 Narayan has also come in for criticism from later writers, particularly of Indian origin, who have classed his writings as having a pedestrian style with a shallow vocabulary and a narrow vision.
 According to Shashi Tharoor, Narayan's subjects are similar to those of Jane Austen as they both deal with a very small section of society.
 However, he adds that while Austen's prose was able to take those subjects beyond ordinariness, Narayan's was not.
 A similar opinion is held by Shashi Deshpande who characterizes Narayan's writings as pedestrian and naive because of the simplicity of his language and diction, combined with the lack of any complexity in the emotions and behaviours of his characters.